 What are the requirements for small businesses?

-- Small businesses don’t need to do anything at this time to prepare, as the biggest businesses will be phased into the program first.
-When the program is fully operational, employers of five or more employees will be required to provide a retirement option, or enable their employees to make an automatic contribution from their paycheck into their CalSavers account.
+The biggest businesses are being phased into the program first.
+When the program is fully operational, employers of five or more employees will be required to provide a qualified retirement option, or enable their employees to make an automatic contribution from their paycheck into their CalSavers account.

-- The administrative requirements for employers will be minimal, and employees will choose whether they want to participate or opt-out of the program.
+- The administrative requirements for employers are minimal, and employees can choose whether they want to participate or opt-out of the program.

-- Employers with more than five employees will need to comply by July 1, 2022.
+- Employers with five or more employees will need to submit their application to CalSavers or offer a qualifying retirement option by June 30, 2022.

 What businesses qualify for the program?